MicroEJ/docs/VEEPortingGuide/uiFontOverview.rst

 The three modules are complementary:

-- For the standard FNT fonts, the *Font Designer* is useless and the fonts are integrated as resources by the Font Generator and loaded by the Font Loader at runtime.
+- For standard FNT fonts, the *Font Designer* is useless and the fonts are integrated as resources by the Font Generator and loaded by the Font Loader at runtime.
-- For the EJF fonts, the fonts must be created and edited with the Font Designer before being integrated as resources by the Font Generator and loaded by the Font Loader at runtime.
+- For EJF fonts, the fonts must be created and edited with the Font Designer before being integrated as resources by the Font Generator and loaded by the Font Loader at runtime.

 Process overview: